-Protect and promote local biodiversity.

-Improve local waterway health.
+Protect and promote local biodiversity.Improve local waterway health.
 Reduce our carbon footprint.
 Keep the City clean and cool.

-Safe, green, clean, environmentally friendly, with healthy waterways and the ability to grow food locally and protect our natural environment.
+Safe, green, clean, environmentally friendly, with healthy waterways, enough shade and the ability to grow food locally and protect our natural environment.

-- Protect, preserve and promote the biodiversity of living spaces and the natural environment - Manage urban water and be able to effectively respond to and recover from a disaster or emergency - Provide a clean, attractive and usable City, free of litter, graffiti, pollution and other materials, using advanced recycling and waste services
+- Protect, preserve and promote the biodiversity of living spaces and the natural environment - Manage urban water and be able to effectively respond to and recover from a disaster or emergency - Provide services and infrastructure to create a clean City and reduce waste